IvyShaw/TellingStory_portfolio/index.md

 # Xiaoyu Shi's Portfolio
 Hey there!
 Welcome.
 This is my portfolio for the CMU Course Telling Story with Data.
 Here, I will document my learning process and coursework, including data visualization critique, workshop materials, and my final project.
+The link is [here]( https://ivyshaw.github.io/TellingStory_portfolio/)

 ## About me
 I'm a graduating master student from METALS Program, Human-Computer Interaction Institute @ Carnegie Mellon University.
 During the WFH period, I worked, played and worked out at home.
 This has already been the **fourth** month since I started to workout everyday!